LITTLER FAMILY RESEARCH

 In putting material together for the Littler One-name Study I have been delving into the Waltham Abbey Littlers and trying to make sense of the various Edmunds that move in and out of this pedigree.
 An Edmund LITTLER first appears in Broxbourne, Hertfordshire in 1704, and from this date on there are successive sons by the name of Edmund being born through to at least the mid-1800s—their baptisms taking place in the Greater London area.
 In an endeavour to confirm earlier research on our Waltham Abbey Littlers I have spent time in the resources now available online.
 In doing so I have discovered that an Edmund LITTLER, baptised in Cheshire, appears to have moved south to Waltham Abbey and become a silk printer—a trade followed by numerous members of our family.
 If this is indeed the case, then he has the potential to rewrite the known pedigree of the Waltham Abbey Littlers.

-Edmund, the gentleman in question, was baptised at Witton St Helen, Cheshire on 05 Sep 1791, son of Samuel and Hannah (MOORES) LITTLER.
+Edmund, the gentleman in question, was baptised at Witton St Helen, Cheshire on 05 Sep 1791, son of Samuel and Hannah (MOORS) LITTLER.
 After moving south, it appears Edmund married Mary Ann ROGERS on 08 Jun 1812 at Shoreditch St Leonard and soon settled in Waltham Abbey where their six children were born and baptised.
 The 1841 census tells us Edmund was a “silk printer” and that both he and Mary were “not born in the county”.
 In the three census he does appear in (1841-51-61) Edmond’s age ties in with his birth and baptism date of 1791.
 He died on 21 Sep 1861, a resident of Sawbridgeworth, Herts.
+(Please note: The Edmund LITTLER who married Mary Ann ROGERS was actually the son of William and Elizabeth (THOMPSON) LITTLER, see Forum, October 2017).

 Edmund and Mary Ann naturally enough had a son Edmund (1823-1885) who appears in successive censuses as a: silk printer, pattern designer, stationer/printer, auctioneer, and land surveyor.
 In 1848 son Edmund married Mercy Anna PUGH and between them raised ten children, although one daughter did die at a young age.
 By 1871 the family had moved from Waltham Abbey to West Ham, Essex and it was here that Mercy Anna died.
 In 1881 we find the widowed Edmund still in West Ham, living with a number of his children in their home called Wallerscote.
 This is of interest, as the old manor was still standing near the River Weaver in Cheshire at this time, not two miles from Northwich, where Edmund’s father Edmund had been born and raised.